COVID infections, deaths dropping across the Americas -health agency | Health

 COVID infections, deaths dropping across the Americas -health agency

+Many of the larger Caribbean islands are seeing downward trends, including Cuba, the site of a major months-long COVID-19 outbreak.
+However, Paraguay saw a doubling of coronavirus cases in the last week and Belize a sharp jump in COVID-related deaths, the regional branch of the World Health Organization said in a briefing.

 COVID-19 is slowly retreating across most of North, Central and South America, the Pan American Health Organization (PAHO) said on Wednesday, reporting that last week the continent's death and infection figures were the lowest in over a year.
-Many of the larger Caribbean islands are seeing downward trends, including Cuba, the site of a major COVID-19 outbreak for months.
+Many of the larger Caribbean islands are seeing downward trends, including Cuba, the site of a major months-long COVID-19 outbreak.

-COVID-19 is slowly retreating across most of North, Central and South America, the Pan American Health Organization (PAHO) said on Wednesday, reporting that last week the continent's death and infection figures were the lowest in over a year.

-Nearly 44% of people in Latin America and the Caribbean have completed their COVID-19 immunizations, thanks largely to donations, made bilaterally or through the World Health Organization-led COVAX facility.
-"Today, twice as many people in Latin America and the Caribbean are fully vaccinated against COVID than in August," Barbosa said.

-But in Guatemala, Saint Vincent and the Grenadines, Jamaica, Nicaragua and Haiti less than 20% have been fully vaccinated, he said.
-Over three million more doses will arrive in the region through COVAX this week, as deliveries pick up in the final months of the year, Barbosa said.
+Over 3 million more doses will arrive in the region through COVAX this week, as deliveries pick up in the final months of the year, Barbosa said.
+He appealed to leaders of the G20 major economies meeting this weekend in Rome to do more to hasten equitable distribution of vaccines through donations, saying no country would be safe while others were still unprotected against the coronavirus.

+Barbosa said health was taking center stage at the COP26 climate summit that starts on Sunday in Glasgow.
+Around the world, more than 12 million deaths every year are associated with environmental risk factors, including high temperatures, air pollution, wildfires and droughts, according to PAHO.

+"Left unaddressed, climate change would transform our environment, our food systems and living conditions, with potentially devastating consequences for our health," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)